.

 So — here’s how you can power through and try to do BOTH things in a COMPRESSED time-frame:

-There are actually 2 ways you can try to do MBA essay-writing AND GMAT / GRE Prep at the “same time” (in a compressed time-frame):
+There are actually 2 ways you can try to do MBA essay-writing

 More details are below, but in sum:

-- Method #1 (if you feel your low score was a “fluke”): Do some pre-work on the application now, get the ball rolling with your recommenders, take the GMAT in a few weeks…and then save a week or two prior to the deadlines to chain yourself to your desk and write, write, write.
+• Method #1 (if you feel your low score was a “fluke”): Do some pre-work on the application now, get the ball rolling with your recommenders, take the GMAT in a few weeks…and then save a week or two prior to the deadlines to chain yourself to your desk and write, write, write.

-- Method #2 (if you think you need as much prep time as possible): Sign up to take the GMAT as close as possible to your earliest school’s deadline this round.
-Spend a week or two now getting your WHOLE APPLICATION set up — yes, even write your essay drafts and fill in the application short-answer forms, get the recommender ball rolling.
+• Method #2 (if you think you need as much test prep time as possible): Sign up to take the GMAT as close as possible to your earliest school’s deadline this round.
+Spend a week or two right now getting your WHOLE APPLICATION set up — yes, even write your essay drafts and fill in the application short-answer forms, get the recommender ball rolling.
 Upload it all, but don’t hit “submit” just yet.

-- (A potentially more sane way, but does NOT involve re-taking the test): Sign up for an online course in statistics, finance, business writing, etc. — something related to the subject in which your GMAT score is weak.
+• (A potentially more sane way, but does NOT involve re-taking the test): Sign up for an online course in statistics, finance, business writing, etc. — something related to the subject in which your GMAT score is weak.
 “But I won’t be finished the course and therefore will NOT have a good grade in it before the application deadline!“.
 Yes I know.
 But in your optional essay you can say that you are in the process of taking this class.
 Cite any mid-term / initial grades if any.
 This at least lets the AdComs know that you’re taking active steps to bolster your deficiencies.
 It shows humility, maturity, and also is frankly a helluva lot less stressful than trying to re-take the test.

 If you have other “evidence” in your profile that you really ARE good at quant/verbal, and the score is just a fluke… you might be able to get away with this instead…but, all else being equal, having a solid standardized test score will go MUCH further!

-Let’s dissect the 2 re-testing options in a bit more detail, since that’s why you’re here:
+Let’s dissect the 2 (re-)testing options in a bit more detail, since that’s why you’re here:

 Option 1: Taking the GMAT a few weeks before the deadlines, and then powering through essays right up until the deadline (not as recommended)